 Goldfarb School of Nursing at Barnes-Jewish College is now affiliated with the U.S. Department of Veterans’ Affairs Yellow Ribbon Program, a voluntary fund-matching partnership with degree-granting universities and colleges.
-The Yellow Ribbon Program provides assistance toward the education of veterans (or their dependents under a Transfer Entitlement) to help students with out-of-pocket tuition and fees not covered by the Post 9/11 G.I.
-Bill.
+The Yellow Ribbon Program provides assistance toward the education of veterans (or their dependents under a Transfer of Entitlement) to help students with out-of-pocket tuition and fees not covered by the Post-9/11 GI Bill® (Ch.33).

 About Goldfarb School of Nursing at Barnes-Jewish College